hiCozyty/homelab/readme/base_homelab_setup.md

 ## Requirements
 - 1 dedicated PC to run RHEL host with ethernet port (and wireless card recommended)
 - 1 USB to Ethernet NIC (2.5Gbps or higher)
-- Wireless router with AP mode support (consumer grade wifi works but you lose out of mesh networking)
+- Wireless router with AP mode support (consumer grade wifi works but you lose out of mesh networking when AP mode is enabled)
-    - if you want to use mesh, consider getting Unifi AP
+    - if you want to use mesh, consider getting an AP that supports mesh like unifi

 ## Setup requirements
 1. USB NIC = **WAN input** from ISP